Saguaro National Park is located in the southeastern region of Arizona, United States. The park covers an area of 143.30 square miles (371.16 sq km).

 The two districts combine to deliver at least 30 species of medium to larger species of wildlife.
 Some of the hopeful sightings include bobcat, cougar, coyote, gray fox, javelinas, mule deer, and white-tailed deer.
 Gila monster and diamondback rattlesnake are some of the more startling but exciting sightings as well.

 Hiking is one of the most common activities of the park, however, biking and horseback riding are permissible in both districts of the park.

 The desert landscape blanketed with the saguaro cactus is the pinnacle attraction of the park.
 This Sonoran Desert landscape is the epitome of what is known as the southwest and the saguaro cactus is the renowned icon representing it all.

 The saguaro resembles a tree more than cactus.
 It is the largest cactus species in the United States.
-Many of the cactus will reach heights around 40 feet (12 m) making it as tall as some trees.
+Many of the cactus will reach heights around 40 feet (12 m) making them as tall as some trees.
 The tallest one ever recorded reached a height of 78 feet (23.8 m).